Successive Spectral Sequences: Successive Leray--Serre spectral sequences

 We claim that $\tot(K)$ is chain homotopy equivalent to the singular chain complex $C_*(E_{1})$.
 This can be proved similarly to the Eilenberg--Zilber theorem~\cite{EilZil53productsOfComplexes} using acyclic models, compare with \cite[Sect.
 2.3.1 and 6.1]{FadHur58structureOfHigherDiffInSS} for the case $n=2$.
 A chain homotopy equivalence $\alpha:\tot(K)\to C_*(E_{1})$ is obtained from the standard triangulation of $\Delta_P$. \footnote{$\Delta_k$ coincides with the order complex of the poset $\{0,\ldots,k\}$ with the usual order.
 Thus we obtain a triangulation of $\Delta_P$ by taking the order complex of the product poset $\prod_i \{0,\ldots,p_i\}$, which is called the standard triangulation of $\Delta_P$.}

-Alternatively, one can use the argument in Dress~\cite[Sect.
-2]{Dress67SSvonFaserungen} inductively to show that $H_{p_{1}}(\ldots H_{p_n}(K,d_n)\ldots,d_{1})$ is zero except when $p_1=\ldots=p_{n-1}=0$, in which case it is naturally isomorphic $H_{p_n}(E_{1})$ via $\alpha$.
+Alternatively, one can use inductively the argument in Dress~\cite[Sect.
+2]{Dress67SSvonFaserungen} in order to show that $H_{p_{1}}(\ldots H_{p_n}(K,d_n)\ldots,d_{1})$ is zero except when $p_1=\ldots=p_{n-1}=0$, in which case it is naturally isomorphic $H_{p_n}(E_{1})$ via $\alpha$.
 Thus, a spectral system argument for the $n$-complex $K$ shows that $\alpha$ is a quasi-isomorphism, and hence a homotopy equivalence since both complexes are free and bounded below.

 Thus \eqref{eqLSSSsimplicialModelForTowerE} is a fiber homotopy equivalence and $h(X)=h(E_0)$.

 Every $p\in I:=D(\Zinf^{n})$ indexes a skeleton of $K$ and thus a subspace $X_p\subseteq X$.
 We define $S$ to be the spectral system of the $I$-filtered space $X$ with respect to $h$ as in Example~\ref{exExactCoupleOfFilteredSpace}.